atreeon/value_t.dart/value_t_generator/readme.md

 ## value_t

-Generates code to create a copywith class and implements all the getter fields in any extended or implemented classes.
+Generates code to create simple type with a copywith class and implements all the getter fields in any extended or implemented classes.

+### Advantages over coding it yourself
+So much less code to write and then read back over too.
+Also, refactoring can be less because you don't need to change all the names in the copyWith definitions and where a class has been extended multiple times.

+### Downsides over coding it yourself
+Go to definition will take you to the generated class...one workaround is to name the file the same as your class and instead of pressing f12 find the filename.
+This sounds like more work but because of the conciseness of your classes you can fit whole class heirarchies and related interfaces in a single file and still view all the definitions.
+Renaming classes, you must rename both your defition and the generated name `$PersonClass` and `PersonClass`.
+This one is more fiddly, press f2 on PersonClass and rename, then change the name of $PersonClass...this order will result in just two changes.

 Usage
 ```